US LLC for Non-US Residents (Foreigners) 2024 Guide

 • and you do not meet the US Substantial Presence Test

 you are regarded as a Non-Resident Alien.
-Yes, this term is archaic but you don't get the opportunity to be an Alien every day.
+Yes, this term is archaic, but you don't get the opportunity to be an Alien every day.

 As a Non-Resident Alien, you will only be taxable on US-Source income effectively connected to a US Trade or Business.
 There is also the tax on FDAP income that applies to passive income, but we will leave that for another day as we are assuming you are starting a US company to build an active business.